 Welcome to the Rite of Christian Initiation for Adults (RCIA)!

-Here at St Joseph and St Mary Parishes, we meet on Sundays from 1230pm to 2pm while the priest of the parishes gives the teachings.
+Here at St. Joseph and St. Mary Parishes, we meet on Sundays from 12:30 pm to 2:00 pm while the priest of the parishes gives the teachings.
 Questions are always welcome.
 The RCIA program starts in September every year and ends about four weeks after Easter.
-Here is the schedule for this year.
+Here is the RCIA Schedule 2019-2020 for this year.
 If you are late coming in the season, we can plan some make-up classes.
 Do not be afraid to call to see what can be done.
-The meetings are held in Deleiden Hall under the offices at St. Joseph Parish.
+The meetings are held in Daleiden Hall under the offices at St. Joseph Parish.

 It is expected that you would attend Mass every week and holy days of obligation along with the classes.
-There are some special events that are mandatory to attend (see the schedule for details).
+There are some special events that are mandatory to attend (see the RCIA Schedule 2019-2020 for details).

 Click here to find out more about the Sacraments.

 Click here to go to the Diocese of Rockford website to learn more about RCIA.